Trade directory · Quincy metro · Massachusetts

 Do I need a license to do landscaping work in Quincy, MA?

-Yes, Massachusetts requires a Home Improvement Contractor license for any landscaping project over $1,000.
-You must pass a written exam and maintain bonding and insurance.
+Yes, Massachusetts requires Home Improvement Contractor Registration for landscaping projects over $1,000.
+You must pass a written exam and maintain a $5,000 surety bond.
 Source: Massachusetts Office of Consumer Affairs and Business Regulation.

 Q/02

-What permits do I need for irrigation system installation in Quincy?
+What permits are needed for landscaping in Quincy?

 Q/03